 Subject area Music Curriculum Intent With an emphasis on musicality and practical music making, our course provides a contemporary, accessible, and creative education in music with an integrated approach to the three main elements - performing, composing, and appraising.
 Students are encouraged to be creative and to broaden their musical horizons and understanding with five areas of study as they explore musical context, language, performance, and composition.
 The specification is designed to appeal to, and cater for, a wide range of interests, instruments, personalities, and directions.
 It offers a range of opportunities to study diverse and traditional fields, with an integrated approach.
 We want to encourage students to experiment in their own performing, composing, and listening as well as develop interest in and enthusiasm for all aspects of their musical heritage.
-OCR's GCSE (9-1) in Music will encourage learners to: engage actively in the process of music study develop performing skills individually and in groups to communicate musically with fluency and control of the resources used develop composing skills to organise musical ideas and make use of appropriate resources i recognise links between the integrated activities of performing, composing, and appraising and how this informs the development of music broaden musical experience and interests, develop imagination and foster creativity develop knowledge, understanding and skills needed to communicate effectively as musicians develop awareness of music technologies and their use in the creation and presentation of music recognise contrasting genres, styles, and traditions of music, and develop some awareness of music technologies and their use in the creation and presentation of music recognise contrasting genres, styles, and traditions of music, and develop some awareness of music technologies and their use in the creation and presentation of music recognise contrasting genres, styles, and traditions of music, to promote personal, social, intell Year Term Content 10 1 Theory - AOS4 Film Music & Computer Game Music - Half Term 1 Practical - Solo Performance Theory - AOS5 Conventions of Pop Music Half Term 2 Practical - Composition Preparation Skills Theory - AOS2 The Concerto Through Time - Half Term 3 Practical - Ensemble Performance 3 Theory -AOS3 Rhythms of the World - Half Term 4 Practical - Composition Preparation Practical - Solo Performance Rehearsal and Recordings Practical - Composition Preparation Skills Practical - Composition Preparation and Recording 11 1 Theory - AOS2 The Concerto Through Time - Half Term 1 Practical - Set Composition Preparation Skills Theory - AOS3 Rhythms of the World - Half Term 2 Practical - Ensemble Performance 2 Theory - AOS4 Film Music & Computer Game Music - Half Term 3 Practical - Ensemble Performance and Recordings Theory - AOS5 Conventions of Pop Music Half Term 4 Practical - Composition Preparation and Recording 3 Theory - Examination Practice and Revision all AOS.
+OCR'S GCSE (9-1) in Music will encourage learners to: • engage actively in the process of music study • develop performing skills individually and in groups to communicate musically with fluency and control of the resources used • develop composing skills to organise musical ideas and make use of appropriate resources • recognise links between the integrated activities of performing, composing, and appraising and how this informs the development of music • broaden musical experience and interests, develop imagination and foster creativity • develop knowledge, understanding and skills needed to communicate effectively as musicians • develop awareness of a variety of instruments, styles, and approaches to performing and composing • develop awareness of music technologies and their use in the creation and presentation of music • recognise contrasting genres, styles, and traditions of music, and develop some awareness of musical chronology • develop as effective and independent learners with enquiring minds • reflect upon and evaluate their own and others' music • engage with and appreciate the diverse heritage of music, to promote personal, social, intellectual, and cultur Year Term Content 1 Theory - AOS4 Film Music & Computer Game Music - Half Term 1 Practical - Solo Performance Theory - AOS5 Conventions of Pop Music Half Term 2 Practical - Composition Preparation Skills 10 2 Theory - AOS2 The Concerto Through Time - Half Term 3 Practical - Ensemble Performance Theory -AOS3 Rhythms of the World - Half Term 4 Practical - Composition Preparation 3 Practical - Solo Performance Rehearsal and Recordings Practical - Composition Preparation Skills Practical - Composition Preparation and Recording 1 Theory - AOS2 The Concerto Through Time - Half Term 1 Practical - Set Composition Preparation Skills Theory - AOS3 Rhythms of the World - Half Term 2 Practical - Ensemble Performance 11 2 Theory - AOS4 Film Music & Computer Game Music - Half Term 3 Practical - Ensemble Performance and Recordings Theory - AOS5 Conventions of Pop Music Half Term 4 Practical - Composition Preparation and Recording 3 Theory - Examination Practice and Revision all AOS.